 The variability in edible dosage is a significant concern when it comes to cannabis edibles.
 This is especially true for home-cooked foods.
 It’s much easier to overdose from an edible than it is from smoking marijuana or other forms of use.
 Because it takes time for the effects of a consumable to be perceived, a person might mistake a lack of feeling, meaning he didn’t eat enough of the substance to get high and consume more.
 This dramatically increases the chances of an overdose.

 Too much cannabis can lead to hallucinations, paranoia, anxiety, psychosis, and motor impairment.
 For first-time users, it’s best to start with a low dose and with other people around, just in case.

 Regulations and Edible Cannabis

-Like other forms of use, laws, and rules concerning edible cannabis vary from the state level down to the local, and across state lines.
-In general, edible cannabis should only be consumed on private property and in a kid-free zone in states and locations that allow the use of marijuana.
+Like other forms of use, laws, and rules concerning edible cannabis vary from the state-level laws down to the local, and across state lines.
+In general, consume cannabis edible privately and away from kids in areas where it’s legal.

 Excellent food choices to start with that you can easily make at home include marijuana-infused cooking oil and butter.
 Use them in place of your regular products.
 They may quickly become your go-to favorites.
-Once you have a solid understanding of the basic of cannabis edibles, you can branch out and try recipes from cookbooks, websites, or your favorite marijuana cooking show.
+Once you grasp the basics of cannabis edibles, explore recipes from cookbooks, websites, or your favorite marijuana cooking show.